Siudya/cv2pynq/README.md

 ```
 sudo pip3 install git+https://github.com/Siudya/cv2pynq.git
 ```
-into the terminal on your Pynq-Z1 board.
+into the terminal on your Pynq-Z1 or Pynq-Z2 board.
 The library comes with a [jupyter notebook](https://github.com/wbrueckner/cv2pynq/blob/master/notebooks/cv2PYNQ%20-%20Get%20Started.ipynb) to demonstrate its usage and capabilities.
 You find the notebook in the cv2PYNQ folder of your home tree after installation.